 Fellowship Training Programs

-Research training programs administered by CPCE are funded by Eunice Kennedy Shriver National Institute of Child Health and Human Development training grants.
+Clinical research training programs administered by CPCE are funded by Eunice Kennedy Shriver National Institute of Child Health and Human Development training grants.
 Click below to learn more about each program:

 - The Pediatric Hospital Epidemiology and Outcomes Research Training program, a two year research fellowship designed to provide physicians with training in hospital epidemiology and outcomes research.
 This program helps to train the next generation of clinical scientists who will help us to understand how to best measure and improve outcomes, assure patient safety, and manage costs for hospitalized children.